philhagen/sof-elk/VM_README.md

 * Pierre Lidome: Microsoft 365 assistance and overall testing
 * Josh Lemon: GCP assistance
 * David Cowen: AWS assistance
+* Megan Roddie: Testing

 ## Administrative Notifications/Disclaimers/Legal/Boring Stuff

 * This virtual appliance is provided "as is" with no express or implied warranty for accuracy or accessibility.
 No support for the functionality the VM provides is offered outside of this document.
 * This virtual appliance includes GeoLite2 data created by MaxMind, available from <https://www.maxmind.com> and subject to the [GeoLite2 EULA](https://www.maxmind.com/en/geolite2/eula).
-Installation of GeoIP databases should be accomplished by the included `geoip_bootstrap.sh` script.
-This also optionally enables scheduled automatic updates to the databases for Internet-connected systems.
+The included GeoIP database files are from December 17, 2019 and are covered by the previous MaxMind license that permitted redistribution of these files without collecting user contact information.
+Installation of updated GeoIP databases should be accomplished by the included `geoip_bootstrap.sh` script.
+This script also optionally enables scheduled automatic updates to the databases for Internet-connected systems.
 [You can learn more about the GeoLite2 databases, as well as sign up for a free MaxMind account by clicking here](https://dev.maxmind.com/geoip/geoip2/geolite2/).
 * SOF-ELK® is a registered trademark of Lewes Technology Consulting, LLC.
 Content is copyrighted by its respective contributors.
 SOF-ELK logo is a wholly owned property of Lewes Technology Consulting, LLC and is used by permission.